realworldocaml/book/en/11-syntax-extensions.md

 some real computation needs to be done to produce or parse the ASCII representation.

-Bin-prot is a library designed to address these issues by providing fast serialization in a compact binary format.
+Bin_prot is a library designed to address these issues by providing fast serialization in a compact binary format.
 Kicking off the syntax extension is done by putting `with bin_io`.
 (This looks a bit unsightly in the top-level because of all the definitions that are